mantarayforensics/mantaray/README.md

 support for numerous image formats, this tool provides a scalable base to utilize open source and custom exploitation tools.

-For more information about the suite, visit our website http://www.mantarayforensics.com

 Dependencies
 ==================================